 - Another option is to send us your submission via AnonEmail run by Anonymouse.org.
 You may address it to: burnbag[at]diplopundit[dot]net.
 You do not need to provide an email address but we request that you include “Burn Bag” on the subject field to help us sort it out from our regular mail.
 Note that your anonymous e-mail will also be randomly delayed up to 12 hours.

-- You may also burnbag[at]diplopundit[dot]net or via the BurnBag Mail (new as of September 2013) or send your contribution via HushMail (link added 8/29/2014)
+- You may also burnbag[at]diplopundit[dot]net or via the BurnBag Mail (new as of September 2013) or send your contribution using HushMail (link added 8/29/2014)

 - Submissions cannot have personally identifiable information for obvious reasons.
 Text submission should be succinct and brief.
 We’re flexible with length, and will make occasional exceptions on lengths, as needed, but think not much longer than tweets.
-If you decide to send a digital image, please advise us in advance before sending and make the image no larger than the equivalent pixels for a 5×7 image.
+If you decide to send a digital image, please advise us in advance before sending and make the image no larger than the equivalent pixels of a 5×7 image.

 - By submitting information to the “Burn Bag”, you grant us the right to use the information at our sole discretion without compensation or additional permission.
 We also reserve the right to select, reject, edit or arrange submissions at our sole discretion.
 We will spell out acronyms as needed in consideration of our non-State Department readers.